whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Cultures Share Three Core Spiritual Practices.md

 In other words, people of healthy cultures do not just avoid polluting the Earth; they actively support the nonhuman communities they live.**

+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #4<br/>Practice the Joy of Reciprocity</div>
+<div class="rev-act-body">Do something kind and no-strings-attached for someone who has done something kind for you, or for anybody who looks like they need help.
+Get creative with what you can offer, such as helping move heavy things, babysitting someone's kid, helping them find a job, or cooking a meal for a sick person.
+Practice feeling gratitude for what they've given you.
+Do not give in exchange or to "pay them back" because this is not a trade.
+Savor the pleasure of giving to someone just for the joy of giving.</div></div>

 ### Carry Your Gifts with Conviction

 A person's spirituality is simply how they relate to themselves and the world.
 Is there an authoritarian god-figure scaring everyone into obedience?
 Is the world just a bunch of molecules moving around aimlessly?
 Or are we all divine beings, and it really matters how each of us shows up in life?
 The three core spiritual practices are spiritual because they teach people how to relate to the world: with practical, aware gratitude, by giving their deepest love, and living in reciprocity.**